 Here’s what you can do:

-- The coronavirus will impact your customers’ confidence of having your team members step on thier property, so record your “COVID-19 Hands-free Process” from “contact to close-out.”
+- The coronavirus will impact your customers’ confidence of having your team members step on their property, so record your “COVID-19 Hands-free Process” from “contact to close-out.”
 People will always need to fix leaks.

 - Record this “process” in a scrappy way — put in on your website, post on social and email broadcast.
 Communicate.
 Communicate.
 Communicate.